msmart14/about-differential-privacy/README.md

 # Learn More About Differential Privacy
 Differential privacy provides a way for people to learn from aggregate data while protecting individuals’ privacy.
-Below we provide links to resources for anyone interested in learning more about differential privacy.
+The links below are resources for anyone interested in learning more about differential privacy.

 ## The Basics
 - Differentially-private mechanisms add random noise to data in order to protect privacy.
 This resource helps explain how randomization can help with privacy: